 The Deep Connection Between Chinese Medicine and Tefillin

-For many years, I have been fascinated with, and deeply influenced by the studies of natural and ancient healing traditions.
+For many years, I have been fascinated with and deeply influenced by the studies of natural and ancient healing traditions.
 My great-grandmother was a holistic healer and lived a long time with a high quality of life.
-As a child, I remember walking through her garden as she pointed out the various plants and herbs she had grown.
+As a child, I remember walking through her garden as she pointed out the various plants and herbs she had grown, and how she used them medicinally.

-Today, I find it ironic that what is referred to as CAM (Complementary and Alternative Medicine) by modern Doctors, often predates the Western medical system by thousands of years.
+I find it ironic that what we refer to as CAM (Complementary and Alternative Medicine) predates the Western medical system by thousands of years, yet is often dismissed as foolishness.
 You might even elicit an eye-roll when mentioning these traditions to medical professionals.

 Unfortunately, the abandonment of ancient wisdom has had negative consequences on human health in the West.

-Over the years, I was particularly intrigued by Traditional Chinese Medicine (TCM) as I found many parallels in its metaphors and stories with the Rabbinic tradition..
-Further, there are some surprising anatomical connections to the Torah tradition, one of which we will look at below.
+In my studies, I was particularly intrigued by Traditional Chinese Medicine (TCM) as I found many parallels of metaphors and stories with the Rabbinic tradition.
+One of which we will explore below.

-In the book, "The Spark in the Machine"¹, author Dr. Daniel Keown teaches that the meridians are related to the fascia that helps to protect and stabilize the various organ systems.
-Essentially, the Chinese system recognizes fascia as a part of the equation whereas the Western medical system generally does not.
+In his book, "The Spark in the Machine"¹, author Dr. Daniel Keown teaches that the meridians are related to the fascia that helps to protect and stabilize the various organ systems.
+The Chinese system recognizes fascia as a vital component of our wellness equation; the Western medical system generally does not regard the fascia in the same way.

-The fascia also serves as a vast conductive network for electrical information that must freely pass throughout the body for optimal health.
+Nevertheless, the fascia serves as a vast conductive network for electrical information that must freely pass throughout the body for optimal health.

 A few years ago, my studies led me to speak with a Rabbi in Jerusalem who himself is a Doctor of Chinese Medicine.
-Speaking on the similarities between Jewish and Chinese traditions, he told me; "There was definitely some knowledge transferred somewhere along the way."
+Speaking on the similarities between Jewish and Chinese traditions, he told me, between these two ancient cultures "There was definitely some knowledge transferred somewhere along the way."

-Some kabbalistic sources indicate that this knowledge will ultimately make its way back full circle in the latter part of time, in our time.
+Jewish tradition speaks of how the Wisdom of G_D made its way to the East through the children of Abraham⁴.
+Some sources indicate that this knowledge will ultimately make its way back full circle in the latter part of time, in our time.

 💡